recommendsmart/opigno/modules/contrib/flow/README.md

 subject.
 A subject is always a concrete data type, like an article, blog post or a "Tags" taxonomy term.

+## 4.1 The default form display mode

+Some configurations of tasks and subjects, for example for merging content values, make use of a form to enter values for content fields.
+Flow uses the form display mode "flow" to display the fields in the form, and when this form display doesn't exists, it falls back to the default form display.

+That means that you can adjust the way fields are being displayed within Flow configurations by adding a "flow" form display mode for your content at /admin/structure/display-modes/form and configure that form display accordingly.

 ## 5. Complementary projects

 This module contains additional sub-modules, all optional: